 ARNNE dogs are altered, vaccinated, micro-chipped and on Heartworm and Flea Prevention.
 Hours by appointment only.
 Prospective adopters will be screened meticulously, including a home and background check.
 For more information, please fill out an adoption request form at http://arnne.org/adopt/adoption-form/.
 Email us at using our contact page http://arnne.org/contact/ or call the shelter’s message line at 603-233-4801.
 Meet some of our adoptable pets at Monthly Pet Adoption Day.

-ARNNE needs volunteers to help with the dogs and cats we rescue.
+ARNNE needs volunteers to help with the dogs we rescue.
+Volunteer opportunities include:

 - Events Support

 We have the best volunteers!

 Our mission is quite simple: To create a unified network of shelters and rescue organizations throughout New England, all working together for a common good.